autocrypt/autocrypt/doc/level0.rst

 and then base64-encoded.

 A Level 0 MUA MUST be capable of processing and handling 2048-bit RSA public keys.
-It MAY support other strong OpenPGP key formats found in a ``type=0`` Autocrypt header (for example, by passing it agnostically to an OpenPGP backend for handling).
+It MAY support other OpenPGP key formats found in a ``type=0`` Autocrypt header (for example, by passing it agnostically to an OpenPGP backend for handling).